-Following the Packet Header, the UPB Communication Packet contains a variable number of UPB Bytes (0-18) that represent the UPB Message.
+Following the Packet Header, the UPB Communication Packet contains a variable number (0 - 18) of UPB Bytes that represent the UPB Message.
 The UPB Message contains all of the information that the transmitting device wishes to convey to the receiving devices.
 A more detailed description of the UPB Message is presented in section 9 - "The UPB Message".

 Following the UPB Message is a 1-byte Checksum field.
 The Checksum is used to verify the data integrity of the received UPB Communication Packet.
+Section 3.6 describes the Packet Checksum in more detail.